-TO: Registrar's Office my capacity as a full-time faculty member, I hereby certify thatas individually researched and written a scholarly legal paper of approximately 20 typewritten ages, double spaced including notes, entitled: This student, in compliance with Academic Code through the following method: §1-501, has fulfilled the writing re equirement □ Written Work Performed for Academic Concequirement by satisfactorily completing a seminal time member of the faculty, in which the student is typewritten, double-spaced pages (approximately submitted under this subsection shall be in the for certified by the instructor as demonstrating substated "course" includes Directed Research performed unmember. (§1-501(a)) r, course or clinical program, taus required to submit written work 5,000 words) in length, including m specified by the instructor, an antial achievement in legal writing ight by a full- of at least 20 g notes.
-Work d must be g.
-The term ☐ Written Work Performed for Membership writing requirement by submitting written work premembership in one of the Law School law journals be in the form specified by the editorial board of the land by the faculty advisor as demonstrating substantial. epared for the purpose of mainta s.
-Work submitted under this sul ne journal, and must be certified ining osection shall by the board ☐ Written Work Performed for Other Public may meet the writing requirement by submitting we journal or treatise, or singled out for honor in a nare submitted under this subsection must be certified demonstrating substantial achievement in legal we ritten work published in a schola tionally recognized writing comp by the Office of Student Affairs a arly periodical, etition.
+TO: Registrar's Office In my capacity as a full-time faculty member, I here has individually researched and written a scholarly pages, double spaced including notes, entitled: • typewritten This student, in compliance with Academic Code § through the following method: 31-501, has fulfilled the writing req uirement □ Written Work Performed for Academic C requirement by satisfactorily completing a seminar time member of the faculty, in which the student is typewritten, double-spaced pages (approximately submitted under this subsection shall be in the forr certified by the instructor as demonstrating substanticurse" includes Directed Research performed unmember. (§1-501(a)) r, course or clinical program, taugh required to submit written work of 5,000 words) in length, including r m specified by the instructor, and ntial achievement in legal writing. nt by a full- f at least 20 notes.
+Work must be The term ☐ Written Work Performed for Membership writing requirement by submitting written work preparembership in one of the Law School law journals be in the form specified by the editorial board of the and by the faculty advisor as demonstrating substated. pared for the purpose of maintaining.
+Work submitted under this subsole journal, and must be certified by ng ection shall / the board ☐ Written Work Performed for Other Public may meet the writing requirement by submitting wr journal or treatise, or singled out for honor in a nat submitted under this subsection must be certified to demonstrating substantial achievement in legal wr ritten work published in a scholarly ionally recognized writing competion the Office of Student Affairs as y periodical, ition.
 Work The author was registered for during the semester.
-The paper was submitted to me in final form on , 20 .
-Date Faculty Member
+The paper was submitted to me in final form on , 20 • Date Faculty Member